 We have rules you know…

-The amount of times I heard, ‘IIFYM has rules you know’.
+Sometimes I heard, ‘IIFYM has rules you know.’
 You need to have 5 grams of fiber with each meal.
 But the kicker when people say, but you don’t need to follow those rules, that’s what flexible dieting is.

 Me: “Need or want?
 Or are you justifying it to yourself as a means to eat your Hungry Jacks?

-I got salmon, he got a whooper.
+I got salmon; he got a whopper.
 We’re still friends.

 Fact: If I don’t eat junk food twice a week, I WILL lose size.